radio-pi/radio-pi.github.io/_posts/2016-01-12-setup-a-radio-pi.md

 category: tutorial
 ---

+THIS IS OUTDATET CHECKOUT THE UPDATED GUIDE [HERE]( /2022-11-20-setup-a-radio-pi )

 First of all I build it with a [Raspberry Pi 3]( https://www.raspberrypi.org/products/raspberry-pi-3-model-b/ ) and the [HiFiBerry DAC+]( https://www.hifiberry.com/dacplus/ ) but if you use other hardware like a USB sound card you can easily adapt most of this tutorial.
 Goal of this article is that you have a running Radio Pi at the end.